745764716/hellowworld/ICLR Rebuttbal.md

 A1:

-Q2: Discuss the role of DGMs for flexible density estimation in OOD detection
+Q2: Discuss the role of Deep generative models for flexible density estimation in OOD detection

 A2: